For direct media inquiries, contact:

 Hurricane Sandy Quick Facts and Resources

-The U.S. Fish and Wildlife Service received $65 million in recovery funding and $102 million in resilience funding from the Department of the Interior through the Disaster Relief Appropriations Act of 2013, for a total of more than 60 approved projects.
-As of June 2014, the Service has:
+The U.S. Fish and Wildlife Service received $65 million in recovery funding and $102 million in resilience funding from the Department of the Interior through the Disaster Relief Appropriations Act of 2013, for a total of more than 70 approved projects.

-- Extracted nearly 500 tons of hurricane debris from coastal marshes, beaches and forested areas
+- Extracted more than 3,500 tons of hurricane debris from coastal marshes, beaches and forested areas;

 Hurricane Sandy Resources by U.S. Fish and Wildlife Service